gautampachnanda101/localdevk8s/README.md

 ```agsl
 make clean-install
 ```
+This can take a few minutes as we are spinning up a new cluster

 **You will be prompted for password a few times to configure certs and cluster**

 once cluster is running